PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031 research snapshot

 Credit monitor

-Track PFLT portfolio composition, non-accrual percentage, net asset value per share, dividend coverage, debt-to-equity ratio, and the broader BDC credit cycle.
-Monitor for any credit rating changes.
+Track PFLT portfolio composition, non-accrual percentage, asset coverage ratio against the 150% regulatory minimum, NAV per share, dividend coverage, debt to equity, and the broader BDC credit cycle.
+Monitor for credit rating changes and the next earnings release on August 10, 2026.

-Sell or reduce position if issuer non-accruals rise materially, debt coverage deteriorates, or if credit spreads widen significantly beyond the coupon rate.
+Sell or reduce the position if issuer non-accruals rise materially, asset coverage approaches the 150% floor, dividend coverage deteriorates, or credit spreads widen significantly beyond the coupon rate.

 Investment research summary